The latest tech news, backed by expert insights

 Incident response teams can alter or destroy digital evidence while removing a threat from the network.
 Forensic investigators can delay threat resolution while they hunt down and capture evidence.

-Digital forensics and incident response, or DFIR, combines computer forensics and incident response into an integrated workflow that can help information security teams stop cyber threats faster while also preserving digital evidence that might be lost in the urgency of threat mitigation.
+Digital forensics and incident response, or DFIR, integrates computer forensics and incident response into a unified workflow to help information security teams combat cyberthreats more efficiently.
+At the same time, it ensures the preservation of digital evidence that might otherwise be lost in the urgency of threat mitigation.